Lomi Composter Review: A Sustainable Solution To Food Waste

 Then, Lomi creates an optimal environment for the natural decomposition process to take place, with sensors that ensure proper moisture content, warm temperatures, and plenty of oxygen in order to break down your food waste.

-And get this, the three main stages of composting which consist of the mesophilic (moderate-temperature) phase, the thermophilic, (high-temperature phase), and the cooling phase usually takes several months to complete, but Lomi completes them in just a few hours – I think that’s incredible!
+And get this, the three main stages of composting which consist of the mesophilic (moderate-temperature) phase, the thermophilic, (high-temperature phase), and the cooling phase usually takes several months to complete, but Lomi can complete them in just a few hours which I think is incredible!

 The 3 different composting modes and how long they take